CDAT/cdms/docs/source/manual/cdms_2.rst

       **Note:** This function is not defined for transient variables."
     "Axis", "``getTime()``", "Get the time axis, or ``None`` if not found."
     "List", "``getPaths(*intervals)``", "Get the file paths associated with the index region specified by intervals."
     "Integer", "``len(var)``", "The length of the first dimension of the variable.
-If the variable is zero-dimensional (scalar), a length of 0 is returned."
+If the variable is zero-dimensional (scalar), a length of 0 is returned.
-    ,,"**Note:** ``size()`` returns the total number of elements."
+    **Note:** ``size()`` returns the total number of elements."
     "Transient Variable", "``pressureRegrid (newLevel, method='log', missin=None, order=None)``", "Return the variable regridded to a new set of pressure levels newLevel.
-The variable must be a function of latitude, longitude, pressure level, and (optionally) time."
+The variable must be a function of latitude, longitude, pressure level, and (optionally) time.
-    ,, "``newLevel`` is an axis of the result pressure levels."
+        * ``newLevel`` is an axis of the result pressure levels.
-    ,, "``method`` is optional, either 'log' to interpolate in the log of pressure (default), or 'linear' for linear interpolation."
+        * ``method`` is optional, either 'log' to interpolate in the log of pressure (default), or 'linear' for linear interpolation.
-    ,, "``missing`` is a missing data value.
-The default is ``var.getMissing()``" ,, "``order`` is an order string such as 'tzyx' or 'zyx'.
-The default is ``var.getOrder()``" ,, "See also: ``regrid``, ``crossSectionRegrid``."
+        * ``missing`` is a missing data value.
+The default is ``var.getMissing()``
+        * ``order`` is an order string such as 'tzyx' or 'zyx'.
+The default is ``var.getOrder()``
+        * See also: ``regrid``, ``crossSectionRegrid``."
     "Integer", "``rank()``", "The number of dimensions of the variable."
-    "Transient", "``regrid (togrid, missing=None, order=None, Variable mask=None)``","Return the variable regridded to the horizontal grid togrid."
+    "Transient", "``regrid (togrid, missing=None, order=None, Variable mask=None)``","Return the variable regridded to the horizontal grid togrid.
-    ,, "``missing`` is a Float specifying the missing data value.
-The default is 1.0e20."
+        * ``missing`` is a Float specifying the missing data value.
+The default is 1.0e20.
-    ,, "``order`` is a string indicating the order of dimensions of the array.
+        * ``order`` is a string indicating the order of dimensions of the array.
 It has the form returned from ``variable.getOrder()``.
-For example, the string 'tzyx' indicates that the dimension order of array is (time, level, latitude, longitude).
-If unspecified, the function assumes that the last two dimensions of array match the input grid."
+        * For example, the string 'tzyx' indicates that the dimension order of array is (time, level, latitude, longitude).
+        * If unspecified, the function assumes that the last two dimensions of array match the input grid.
-    ,, "``mask`` is a Numpy array, of datatype Integer or Float, consisting of ones and zeros.
+        * ``mask`` is a Numpy array, of datatype Integer or Float, consisting of ones and zeros.
 A value of 0 or 0.0 indicates that the corresponding data value is to be ignored for purposes of regridding.
-If mask is two-dimensional of the same shape as the input grid, it overrides the mask of the input grid.
-If the mask has more than two dimensions, it must have the same shape as array.
+        * If mask is two-dimensional of the same shape as the input grid, it overrides the mask of the input grid.
+        * If the mask has more than two dimensions, it must have the same shape as array.
 In this case, the missing data value is also ignored.
-Such an n-dimensional mask is useful if the pattern of missing data varies with level (e.g., ocean data) or time.
-Note: If neither missing or mask is set, the default mask is obtained from the mask of the array if any."
+        * Such an n-dimensional mask is useful if the pattern of missing data varies with level (e.g., ocean data) or time.
+        **Note:** If neither missing or mask is set, the default mask is obtained from the mask of the array if any.
-    ,, "See also: ``crossSectionRegrid``, ``pressureRegrid``."
+      See also: ``crossSectionRegrid``, ``pressureRegrid``."
     "``None``", "``setAxis(n, axis)``", "Set the n-th axis (0-origin index) of to a copy of axis."
     "``None``", "``setAxisList(axislist)``", "Set all axes of the variable. axislist is a list of axis objects."
     "``None``", "``setMissing(value)``", "Set the missing value.
 Integer ``size()`` Number of elements of the variable."
     "Variable", "``subRegion(* region, time=None, level=None, latitude=None, longitude=None, squeeze=0, raw=0)``", "Read a coordinate region of data, returning a transient variable.
-A region is a hyperrectangle in coordinate space."
+A region is a hyperrectangle in coordinate space.
-    ,,"``region`` is an argument list, each item of which specifies an interval of a coordinate axis.
+        * ``region`` is an argument list, each item of which specifies an interval of a coordinate axis.
 The intervals are listed in the order of the variable axes.
-If trailing dimensions are omitted, all values of those dimensions are retrieved.
-If an axis is circular (axis.isCircular() is true) or cycle is specified (see below), then data will be read with wraparound in that dimension.
-Only one axis may be read with wraparound.
-A coordinate interval has one of the forms listed in `Index and Coordinate Intervals <#table-index-and-coordinate-intervals>`_ .
-Also see ``axis.mapIntervalExt``."
+        *  If trailing dimensions are omitted, all values of those dimensions are retrieved.
+        * If an axis is circular (axis.isCircular() is true) or cycle is specified (see below), then data will be read with wraparound in that dimension.
+        *  Only one axis may be read with wraparound.
+        *  A coordinate interval has one of the forms listed in `Index and Coordinate Intervals <#table-index-and-coordinate-intervals>`_ .
+        * Also see ``axis.mapIntervalExt``.
-    ,,"The optional keyword arguments ``time``, ``level``, ``latitude``, and ``longitude`` may also be used to specify the dimension for which the interval applies.
+        * The optional keyword arguments ``time``, ``level``, ``latitude``, and ``longitude`` may also be used to specify the dimension for which the interval applies.
 This is particularly useful if the order of dimensions is not known in advance.
-An exception is raised if a keyword argument conflicts with a positional region argument."
+        *  An exception is raised if a keyword argument conflicts with a positional region argument.
-    ,,"The optional keyword argument ``squeeze`` determines whether or not the shape of the returned array contains dimensions whose length is 1; by default this argument is 0, and such dimensions are not 'squeezed out'."
+        * The optional keyword argument ``squeeze`` determines whether or not the shape of the returned array contains dimensions whose length is 1; by default this argument is 0, and such dimensions are not 'squeezed out'.
-    ,,"The optional keyword argument ``raw`` specifies whether the return object is a variable or a masked array.
-By default, a transient variable is returned, having the axes and attributes corresponding to2,3 the region read.
+        * The optional keyword argument ``raw`` specifies whether the return object is a variable or a masked array.
+        * By default, a transient variable is returned, having the axes and attributes corresponding to2,3 the region read.
 If raw=1, an MV2 masked array is returned, equivalent to the transient variable without the axis and attribute information."
     "Variable", "``subSlice(* specs, time=None, level=None, latitude=None, longitude=None, squeeze=0, raw=0)``", "Read a slice of data, returning a transient variable.
-This is a functional form of the slice operator [] with the squeeze option turned off."
+This is a functional form of the slice operator [] with the squeeze option turned off.
-    ,,"``specs`` is an argument list, each element of which specifies a slice of the corresponding dimension.
-There can be zero or more positional arguments, each of the form:"
+        * ``specs`` is an argument list, each element of which specifies a slice of the corresponding dimension.
+     There can be zero or more positional arguments, each of the form:
-    ,,"*  a single integer n, meaning ``slice(n, n+1)``"
+        *  a single integer n, meaning ``slice(n, n+1)``
-    ,,"*  an instance of the slice class"
+        *  an instance of the slice class
-    ,,"*  a tuple, which will be used as arguments to create a slice" ,,"*  ':', which means a slice covering that entire dimension" ,,"*  Ellipsis (...), which means to fill the slice list with ':' leaving only enough room at the end for the remaining positional arguments"
+        *  a tuple, which will be used as arguments to create a slice
+        *  ':', which means a slice covering that entire dimension
+        *  Ellipsis (...), which means to fill the slice list with ':' leaving only enough room at the end for the remaining positional arguments
-    ,,"*  a Python slice object, of the form ``slice(i,j,k)``" ,,"If there are fewer slices than corresponding dimensions, all values of the trailing dimensions are read."
+        *  a Python slice object, of the form ``slice(i,j,k)``
+        * If there are fewer slices than corresponding dimensions, all values of the trailing dimensions are read.
-    ,,"The keyword arguments are defined as in subRegion."
+        * The keyword arguments are defined as in subRegion.
-    ,,"There must be no conflict between the positional arguments and the keywords."
+        * There must be no conflict between the positional arguments and the keywords.
-    ,,"In ``(a)-(c)`` and (f), negative numbers are treated as offsets from the end of that dimension, as in normal Python indexing."
+        * In ``(a)-(c)`` and (f), negative numbers are treated as offsets from the end of that dimension, as in normal Python indexing.
-    ,,"String ``typecode()`` The Numpy datatype identifier."
+        * String ``typecode()`` The Numpy datatype identifier."

 Example Get a Region of Data.
 -----------------------------